nyeoWM/hearts-card-game-AI/README.md

 locations where the brackets are used instead

 ## Acknowledgement
-This implementation of the game is done by [Prof. Tim Dwyer](https://ialab.it.monash.edu/~dwyer/) for purpose of the unit FIT2102 Programming Paradigms.
+The backbone implementation of the game is done by [Prof. Tim Dwyer](https://ialab.it.monash.edu/~dwyer/) for purpose of the unit FIT2102 Programming Paradigms